sytseng/CS109a_Final_Project_Fall_2018/new_NNCF10000_spotify.md

 ```

-    /Users/shihyitseng/anaconda3/lib/python3.6/site-packages/scipy/sparse/compressed.py:746: SparseEfficiencyWarning: Changing the sparsity structure of a csc_matrix is expensive. lil_matrix is more efficient.
-      SparseEfficiencyWarning)

 ## Define training data generator
 ***
 One important step we took for training was to artificially ***balance the class labels***.
 Since the class 1 pairs were extremely sparse, a network trained on the original data can end up predicting everything to 0.
 Actuaslly that was what we got when we started with the naive way.
 In the current version we presented here, the training generator yielded augemented data with equalized class number.
 This would force the network to pay more attention on the class 1 samples, and bias the network to have a higher prior to class 1 than the real prior (which was around 0.1%).
 But the "high" false positive rate is actually what we want!
 We need to make recommendation on extending the songs in a playlists, and the "false positive" samples would be the candidates for recommendation.